We offer four levels of 10-week Japanese courses over the whole academic year:

 Please contact us if you have already passed GCSE, AS, A2, JLPT N5, N4, N3, N2 and/or N1.
 You should also contact us if you are able to speak fluently, even if you are not confident at reading and writing, or if you have lived in Japan in the past.
 The detailed entry guidelines (level check list) and Schemes of Work for each course are also available.

-- be able to use some phrases for weather, shopping and at a restaurant
+- be able to talk about every day topics, such as: self-introduction, family, useful phrases (greetings, when shopping and at a restaurant)

-- be able to use the Japanese alphabets (Hiragana and Katakana) and some Kanji
+- be able to read and write simple texts in Japanese using the Japanese alphabet (Hiragana and some Kanji)

 - have been introduced to some aspects of Japanese culture, traditional customs and habits in Japan

-The Spring Term will start on 8 February and enrolments will be open for members of the public and staff on 7 December 2020.
+The Autumn Term will start on 11 October 2021 and enrolments will be open for members of the public and staff on 13 September.
 To enrol, you should select from the appropriate link below: